 - Backup Count 2: This means entries are replicated to two member in addition to the primary one.
 33.3% of the total memory is reserved for your entries.
 If you have a cluster with 30 GB and your backup count is 2, then you can keep entries up to 10 GB because the remaining cluster memory is used for two backups of those entries.
 This is recommended for the use cases where you keep mission-critical data with high data safety requirements.
 Note that this is the least cost-effective setup with the biggest performance overhead, but also has the highest data redundancy.

-TTL stands for Time-to-Live.
-It is the maximum time in seconds for each entry to stay in the map.
+Time To Live (TTL) is the maximum time in seconds for each entry to stay in the map.
 It limits the lifetime of the entries relative to the time of the last write access performed on them.
 If it is not 0, the entries whose lifetime exceeds this period (without any write access performed on them during this period) are expired and evicted automatically.
 An individual entry may have its own lifetime limit by using one of the methods accepting a TTL.
 See Evicting Specific Entries section in the Hazelcast IMDG Reference Manual.
 If there is no TTL value provided for the individual entry, it inherits the value set for this element.
 Valid values are integers between 0 and Integer.MAX VALUE.
 Its default value is 0, which means infinite (no expiration and eviction).
 If it is not 0, entries are evicted regardless of the set eviction policy described below.

 Maximum time in seconds for each entry to stay idle in the map.
 It limits the lifetime of the entries relative to the time of the last read or write access performed on them.
 The entries whose idle period exceeds this limit are expired and evicted automatically.
 An entry is idle if no